LeCoderCat/get-started-dna-center-api/README.md

 ### How to run the script

 Here you can find examples of the output of the script running.
-After running insert the needed data in order to first retrieve the JWT and then to perform API call.
+After running, insert the needed data in order to first retrieve the JWT and then to perform API call.
 Every input stream is followed by text that will have a suggestion on what field is required and an example of what can be input in the field.
+The script is able run several API calls until interrupted.

 API_DNAC.py
 ```bash